diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 Finally, I want to say it would be nice to have one additional 'test' track - as simple as the first one, but not accessible for training.
-The it would be a chanse to see if our model really learns to *generalize* - or it just tryes to memorize all it see.
+The it would be a chance to see if our model really learns to *generalize* - or it just tries to memorize all it see.